Denisa White FdSc, MBACP , bereavement therapist

 Cost & Contact

-In order to find out whether I can offer you what you looking for our initial contact is followed by an assessment session.This session will allow you to meet me and see if my way of working is suitable to you.
+In order to find out whether I can offer you what you looking for, our initial contact either via phone or email, is followed by an assessment session.This session will allow you to meet me and see if my way of working is suitable to you.
 It also gives you the opportunity to decide whether I am the right counsellor for you.
-The assessment sessions are offered at a lower fee to a normal counselling session.

 My availability and counselling settings: